GU-CLASP/GU-CLASP.github.io/_people/shalom-lappin/index.md

 As of June 30, 2026 Shalom Lappin has left the University of Gothenburg.
-His current affiliations are Professor of Natural Language Processing in the School of Electronic Engineering and Computer Science at Queen Mary University of London and Emeritus Professor of Computational Linguistics in the Department of Informatics at King's College London.
+His current affiliations are Professor of Natural Language Processing in the School of Electronic Engineering and Computer Science at Queen Mary University of London, and Emeritus Professor of Computational Linguistics in the Department of Informatics at King's College London.
 His personal website is [here](https://sites.google.com/view/shalomlappin/home).

 - [Publications](./publications)